thesamesam/bsd-games/README.md

 This package contains the following games:

 * adventure:	the original adventure by Crowther and Woods
+* arithmetic:	asks you to do simple calculations
 * atc:		air traffic control simulator
 * battlestar:	a tropical adventure
 * caesar:	performs rotated-alphabet cryptography (like rot13)